-- To provide sufficient federal funding and federal agency resources to support natural disaster mitigation, rebuilding and recovery efforts, including: - Funding for the Building Resilient Infrastructure and Communities (BRIC) Program. - Funding for the Community Wildfire Defense Grants (CWDG), which was authorized by the Infrastructure Investment and Jobs Act.
-CWDG can be used to implement projects and initiatives on the City's Community Wildfire Protection and WUI 2.0 Plans. - o Construction of a permanent Emergency Operations Center (EOC). - City and regional vegetation management initiatives, including at Lake Sonoma and Lake Mendocino, and other initiatives that will bolster the City's response to the effects of climate change and extreme weather. - To permanently authorize the Community Development Block Grant-Disaster Recovery (CDBG-DR) program and allow the Secretary of Housing and Urban Development to provide direct allocations to local governments. - To advocate for continued funding and improvement of the Integrated Public Alert Warning System. - To establish and fund improved U.S. Army Corps of Engineer's mechanism for emergency response and resiliency to disasters on Corps property. - To support regulations and legislation that forgive any outstanding liabilities or tax implications that impact fire survivors.
-Additionally, to ensure nonprofits and businesses impacted by wildfires or other natural disasters can recover more efficiently without burdensome regulations or liabilities placed upon them. - To support federal policy changes that allow federal funds to be used to make critical infrastructure improvements at public facilities, like parks, so that they can provide sheltering needs during extreme weather events.
+- To provide sufficient federal funding and federal agency resources to support natural disaster mitigation, rebuilding and recovery efforts, including: - Funding for the Building Resilient Infrastructure and Communities (BRIC) Program, the Community Wildfire Defense Grants (CWDG), and regional vegetation management initiatives. - To permanently authorize the Community Development Block Grant-Disaster Recovery (CDBG-DR) program and allow the Secretary of Housing and Urban Development to provide direct allocations to local governments. - To advocate for continued funding and improvement of the Integrated Public Alert Warning System. - To support federal policy changes that allow federal funds to be used to make critical infrastructure improvements at public facilities, like parks, so that they can provide sheltering needs during extreme weather events.